library(liver)

 set.seed(42)

-In the next subsection, we train each classification model using the same formula and training data.
-We then generate predictions and evaluate their performance using ROC curves and AUC.
+In the following subsections, we train each classification model using the same formula and training data.
+We then generate predictions on the test set and compare model performance using ROC curves and the area under the curve (AUC).

 Training the Logistic Regression Model

 We begin with logistic regression, a widely used baseline model for binary classification.
-It estimates the probability of customer churn using a linear combination of the selected predictors.
+Logistic regression models the probability of customer churn as a function of the selected predictors, making it both interpretable and well suited for probabilistic evaluation.

-We fit the model using the glm() function, specifying the binomial family to model the binary outcome:
+We fit the model using the glm() function, specifying the binomial family to indicate a binary response:

 Training the Naive Bayes Model

 We briefly introduced the Naive Bayes classifier and its probabilistic foundations in Chapter 9.
-Here, we apply the model to predict customer churn using the same features as the other classifiers.
+Here, we apply the model to the same customer churn prediction task, using the same set of predictors as in the logistic regression and kNN models to ensure a fair comparison.

-Naive Bayes is a fast, probabilistic classifier that works well for high-dimensional and mixed-type data.
-It assumes that predictors are conditionally independent given the response, which simplifies the computation of class probabilities.
+Naive Bayes is a fast, probabilistic classifier that is particularly well suited to high-dimensional and mixed-type data.
+Its defining assumption is that predictors are conditionally independent given the class label.
+While this assumption is often violated in practice, Naive Bayes can still perform surprisingly well, especially as a baseline model.

-We fit a Naive Bayes model using the naive_bayes() function from the naivebayes package:
+We fit the Naive Bayes classifier using the naive_bayes() function from the naivebayes package:

 library(naivebayes)